Higashikurume, Tokyo: Climate

-Higashikurume has a Humid subtropical climate (Köppen Cfa) characterized by warm summers and cool winters with light to no snowfall.
+Higashikurume has a humid subtropical climate (Köppen Cfa) characterized by warm summers and cool winters with light to no snowfall.
 The average annual temperature in Higashikurume is 14.0 °C. The average annual rainfall is 1647 mm with September as the wettest month.
 The temperatures are highest on average in August, at around 25.7 °C, and lowest in January, at around 2.3 °C.

 Demographics

-Per Japanese census data, the population of Higashikurume increased rapidly in the 1960s and 1970s due to the establishment of many large scale public housing complexes, but has remained relatively constant for the past 40 years, and is now suffering from rapid aging of the population base.
+Per Japanese census data, the population of Higashikurume increased rapidly in the 1960s and 1970s due to the establishment of many large scale public housing complexes, but has remained relatively constant over the past 40 years.
+As with Japan as a whole, the city's population has aged rapidly in recent decades.

 History

 The area of present-day Higashikurume was part of ancient Musashi Province.
 In the post-Meiji Restoration cadastral reform of April 1, 1889, Kurume Village were established within Kitatama District of Kanagawa Prefecture.
 The entire district was transferred to the control of Tokyo Prefecture on April 1, 1893.
 The area began development after connection to central Tokyo was established by the Musashino Railway from 1915.
 In 1956, the village of Kurume attained town status.
 In the 1960s and 1970s, the population rapidly expanded with the construction of large public housing estates.
 The city was founded on October 1, 1970.